NVIDIA/cuda-quantum/docs/sphinx/data_center_install.rst

 FIXME: Check that the bulleted item list in install.rst formats correctly now
 FIXME: Check that the deployment fails when the execution on the tensornet-mps fails
 FIXME: Check that the installation works with sudo
-FIXME: Make the installer activate the MPI support if possible?
+FIXME: Make the installer configure env variables and activate the MPI support if possible?
 FIXME: filter validation examples to only run the ones that run quickly enough
 FIXME: include mgpu backend...